umran/fsm/readme.md

 ## API
 ### State Definitions
-The `StateDefinition` type allows us to define a state, which constitutes the following properties:
+The `StateDefinition` type allows us to define a state, which consists of the following fields:

 1. `InitialState`: indicates whether the machine can transition from a nil state to the state in question
 2. `Transitions`: a list of state transitions that are possible from the state in question